stormasm/spanish/grammar/porpara.md

+#### The Rules

+- use para to talk about our opinions
+- use por to talk about the time of day
+- por => because of
+- para => in order to

 #### Examples of para - in order to

 - Los turistas visitan nuestra ciudad para disfrutar del sabor local.
 - Tourists come to our town for a bit of local flavor.
 - Tourists come to our town `in order to` enjoy the local flavor.

 ##### Youtube videos on the topic of porpara